pactus-project/pactus-website/content/blog/2024-01-08-mainnet-announcement.md

 Later, more than 2000 community validators will secure the blockchain and make it decentralized.
 These validators are Testnet participants who helped test Pactus during our testing period.
-The community validators will receive the initial staking coins from a Discord Bot named RoboPac.
+The community validators will receive the initial staking coins from a Discord Bot named [Pagu](hrrps://pagu.bot).

 To ensure everything works smoothly on the Mainnet, three different Testnets ( [Testnet0](/2023/04/21/story-of-testnet-0),